 When it comes to music, people now have wider options as, apart from physical CD, the returning vinyl, and mp3, there’s now music streaming in the guise of Spotify, Pandora, and the like.
 So writers can now bring less when they travel or assigned to write in a far-flung place.
-In terms of audio content in general, podcast has experienced a rebirth, and the emerging spoken-word platform Audioboom (LSE: BOOM) has made audio content a powerful, standalone niche.
+In terms of audio content in general, the podcast has experienced a rebirth, and the emerging spoken-word platforms have made audio content a powerful, standalone niche.
 Those who aren’t into videos can now listen to the latest news, updates on the topics they’re interested in through this new platform—even while driving, reading, commuting via the subway, or when thinking of a possible plot for a novel.

 Why audio is important